Ellis-Ayikwei/waste-wise/Wasgo-FE-Admin/src/pages/admin/CommonItems/README.md

 # Common Items Admin Console

-A comprehensive admin interface for managing common items, categories, brands, and models in the MoreVans system.
+A comprehensive admin interface for managing common items, categories, brands, and models in the wasgo system.

 ## Features